Banyc/Sharer/README.md

 ## Warning

+- About security
-This app does NOT provide any security.
+    - This app does NOT provide any security.
 Under HTTP protocol, the message sent is not encrypted, which might be safely passed in a trusted LAN or through a private hot spot.

-If using SSL protocol, the certificate is self-signed.
+    - If using SSL protocol, the certificate is self-signed.
 Before sending files, please make sure the public key fields of certificates in both client and server are identical.
+- About performance
+    - The file transfer is only performed by form posting.

 ## Build